Chapter 11.24

 (c) Did not contribute a proportionate share of the original cost of the public street improvement; and

-(d) Subsequently develop their property within the 15-year period and at the time of development are not required to install similar street improvements because the improvements were already constructed by the applicant in accordance with this chapter.
+(d) Subsequently develop their property within the 15-year period and at the time of development are not required to install similar street improvements because the improvements were already constructed by the applicant or city in accordance with this chapter.

 (a) Paved roadways;